wuyang1002431655/tango_with_django_19/manuscript/chapter-testing.md

 {lang="python", linenos=off}

 	def test_slug_line_creation(self):
 		"""
 		slug_line_creation checks to make sure that when we add a category an appropriate slug line is created i.e. "Random Category String" -> "random-category-string"
 		"""
 		cat = cat('Random Category String')
 		cat.save()
 		self.assertEqual(cat.slug, 'random-category-string')

 Does your code still work?

 ###Testing Views

-So far we have writtent tests that focus on ensuring the integrity of the data housed in the models.
+So far we have written tests that focus on ensuring the integrity of the data housed in the models.
 Django also provides testing mechanisms to test views.
-It does this with a mock client, that internally makes a calls a django view via the url.
+It does this with a mock client, that internally makes a calls a Django view via the url.
 In the test you have access to the response (including the html) and the context dictionary.

 Let's create a test that checks that when the index page loads, it